codeyj20/NewFlixster/README.md

 <img src="https://media.giphy.com/media/fxB0dgovJWZZXPsNtN/giphy.gif" width=250><br>

 ### Notes
 I was able to test my app on my phone in the beginning, but towards the end, it stopped working.
-Thankfully, I had no errors, but it would've made things go more smoothly.
+EDIT: I was able to test the app this time when I redid it.

 ### Open-source libraries used